Valerieyu77/in-the-loop/README.md

 ## About Me

-I'm a student at UIUC.
+I'm a first-year student at UIUC.
 This is my first full independent project.
 I'm mainly building it because I want to use it — I'm the target user, and the first test for any feature is whether I'd actually open the app to use it.

 If you have feedback or ideas, feel free to open an issue.